 However, before you get excited and book the next ticket to the Mecca of opulence check out the following three W’s.

-• Readymade Market – Dubai offers locals and business community from across the globe a huge market place (both retail and wholesale) for a myriad of products and services.
-With the ever-growing, diverse, multicultural population, it is one metric that guarantees steady growth and rock solid profit.
+• Readymade Market – Dubai offers locals and business communities from across the globe a huge marketplace for a myriad of products and services.
+With the ever-growing, diverse, multicultural population, it is one metric that guarantees steady growth and rock-solid profit.

 • Envious Infrastructure – This simply means the hassle-free movement of goods and people.
 It leads to increased productivity and enhanced efficiency.
 In short, Dubai provides unrivaled and unparalleled working and a residential ambiance.

 • Strategic Geo-location – Being in the center of action it offers access to several rising markets of the world such as Africa, Western Europe, and the CIS.
-It is a gateway between the East and West and therefore allows access to almost two billion consumers from these regions.
+It is a gateway between the East and West.
+Therefore allows access to almost two billion consumers from these regions.

-Although Dubai offers a perfect set of virtues based on which businesses can thrive and succeed, it is by no means completely free from stumble blocks.
-A new entrant, therefore, needs to explore these obstacles and gauge its immediate impact.
+Although Dubai offers a perfect set of virtues based on which businesses can thrive and succeed.
+It is by no means completely free from stumble blocks.
+A new entrant, therefore, needs to explore these obstacles and gauge their immediate impact.
 So, what is the answer?
 Well, create a project report.
-Yes, you need to research the laws governing the GCC countries, especially Dubai, study the market at the grass root level, meet people, and even talk to law firms such as Business Link UAE who offer a rainbow of services including PRO services in Dubai.
+Yes, you need to research the laws governing the GCC countries, especially Dubai, study the market at the grass-roots level, meet people, and even talk to law firms such as Business Link UAE which offers a rainbow of services including PRO services in Dubai.

 Preparation is the key to success –

-Dubai offers two distinct landscapes for starting a business: onshore, which is typically within the mainland or offshore, in one of the free zones.
-Either way, businesses, and their employees are rewarded with fewer tax earnings and state of the art infrastructure.
-The number of procedures to start a business in mainland or free zone is around 6 while the processing time can vary significantly; between 2 to 4 weeks.
-(Also well-experienced business setup consultant in Dubai at Business Link, can help you establish your dream project in quick time.)
+Dubai offers two distinct landscapes for starting a business: onshore, which is typically within the mainland, or offshore, in one of the free zones.
+Either way, businesses, and their employees are rewarded with fewer tax earnings and state-of-the-art infrastructure.
+The number of procedures to start a business in the mainland or free zone is around 6 while the processing time can vary significantly; between 2 to 4 weeks.
+(Also well-experienced business setup consultant in Dubai at Business Link, can help you establish your dream project in a quick time.)

-Some of the enticing free zones in Dubai include – JAFZ, UAQ, DSO, DMCC and Dubai Internet City.
-No wonder then it is home to nearly 20K international business enterprises and boasts operating shelter (Office) to more than 100 fortune 500 companies.
+Some of the enticing free zones in Dubai include – JAFZ, UAQ, DSO, DMCC, and Dubai Internet City.
+No wonder then it is home to nearly 20K international business enterprises.
+To boasts an operating shelter (Office) to more than 100 fortune 500 companies.

 3. Which business to start in Dubai?